Make no mistake about it – executive resume writing trends change constantly.

 Next, add metrics that demonstrate your expertise (45% Year-Over-Year Gains or 98% Team Engagement Scores).
 By providing quantifiable figures, you’ll show leadership-worthy detail that backs up your value to employers.

-Resume Trend: A Concise Summary of Your Brand.
+Executive Resume Trend #3: Developing a Powerful, Concise Summary of Your Brand.

 Like any marketing tool, your executive resume must drive home your point – fast.